Room-Elephant/porthole/README.md

 ![Porthole Screenshot](docs/images/screenshot.png)

-Porthole automatically discovers your running Docker containers and provides a beautiful, clean interface to access them.
-It resolves container icons automatically using [Dashboard Icons](https://github.com/homarr-labs/dashboard-icons) and allows you to quickly jump to exposed ports.
+Porthole serves as the ultimate shortcut page for your self-hosted Docker environment, automatically detecting running applications and their exposed ports.
+It centralizes all your services into one beautiful dashboard, ensuring you never have to memorize a port number again.

+It resolves container icons automatically

 ## Features

-- 🕵️‍♂️ **Auto-Discovery**: Automatically lists all running containers with exposed ports.
+- 🕵️‍♂️ **Auto-Discovery**: Automatically lists all containers.
-- 🎨 **Automated Icons**: Maps container image names to icons (e.g., `redis` → Redis icon).
+- 🎨 **Automated Icons**: Maps container image names to icons using [Dashboard Icons](https://github.com/homarr-labs/dashboard-icons).
 - 🔄 **Update Detection**: Checks Docker Hub for newer image versions and digest changes.
 - 📦 **Compose Grouping**: Groups containers by Docker Compose project.
-- 🔌 **Port Selection**: Remembers your preferred port for containers exposing multiple ports.
 - ⚙️ **Per-Container Settings**: Configure port preference and update checking for each container.
 - 🚦 **Status Indicators**: Shows container health with color-coded semaphore (green/yellow/red).
 - 🐳 **Docker Native**: Runs as a single, lightweight Docker container.